Drunken driving crash kills 19-year-old woman in Kahului

-A 19-year-old woman died this morning in a head-on traffic collision in Kahului.
+A 19-year-old woman died Sunday morning in a head-on traffic collision in Kahului.

 Maui police says the woman, Hannah Brown of Wailuku, was a passenger in one of the two vehicles involved in the collision.